 I’ve been there – more than once.
 It is more than likely that every blogger has been there over and over again.
-But there is a solution for that.
+Writer’s block is real and sometimes hard to overcome.
+But there is a solution to that.
 There are some blog post types that can help you fill the gap.

 Of course, I cannot give you a list of topics that will work for every niche.
 But I can give you blog post ideas for various types of posts that you will be able to create, even if your creativity is on holiday, you have a mild version of writer’s block, or you simply are in a hurry and all other ideas you can come up with will take more time to research and create.